BFO-Mappings/PROV-to-BFO/README.md

 ### PROV-CCO
 * [PROV-CCO Release version here.](prov-cco-directmappings.ttl) This contains only the mapped and extended terms from CCO.
 Use this file in production.

+### Example Usage
+1. Import terms from the ontologies that you want to use in your ontology.
+2. Import one or more of the mapping files.
+3. Use a semantic reasoner or SPARQL queries on your ontology to generate new inferences about data encoded in your ontology.
+* See the [example ontology](/example-usage/example-ontology-full-imports.ttl) demonstrating the first two steps.

 ### Development
 * [Editor's development version here.](src/prov-mappings-edit.ttl) This file is used only for development, not intended for production.
 It contains imports of BFO, CCO, RO, each and all canonical example instances from the PROV-O docs to test with.
 Open this file in Protege to view the mapping in full context of each aligned ontology.
 Test this file to ensure consistency among the extensions.